 - Can I cancel my Priority Home Warranty policy?

 - Yes.
-Cancel before your first 30 days of coverage to get a full refund minus the cost of any claims paid and an administrative fee.
+Cancel before your first 30 days of coverage to get a full refund.
+You may also cancel after that and receive a prorated refund for the amount of time left on the policy minus the cost of any claims paid and an administrative fees.

 Is Priority Home Warranty worth it?